nouralkhoury/trials-llm/Recording.md

 > - If the inclusion criteria are for either of multiple biomarkers (and/or), list each of those biomarkers in a separate clause or JSON item because either of them being satisfied should contribute to the entire expression being True.
 > - When there is a list of biomarker criteria in the same sentence and it’s not clear whether the biomarkers have an AND or OR relationship, assume it’s an OR criteria relationship between the biomarkers.
 > - If the biomarkers are on separate main bullet points in the criteria section, assume those are AND criteria relationship, and all the biomarkers should be in the same clause.
+> - Main bullet points: In inclusion treat them as AND unless stated otherwise.
+In exclusion treat them as OR (one or more exlusion criteria will exclude patient)

 C) **Evaluation**